All docs

 `` Opening inventory + Purchases received (landed cost) − Sales-driven COGS − Write-offs +/− Cycle-count adjustments = Ending inventory ``

 If the math doesn't tie out, something's missing — typically an unrecorded write-off or a sale that never imported.
-The drift report is usually the fastest way to find it.
+The ending-inventory roll-forward shows each of these buckets side by side, so compare its lines against your COGS and write-off totals to find the gap.